mehulagg/gitlab/doc/user/packages/conan_repository/index.md

 Additional Conan images to use as the basis of your CI file are available in the [Conan docs](https://docs.conan.io/en/latest/howtos/run_conan_in_docker.html#available-docker-images).

+### Publishing a package with the same name or version

+When you publish a package with the same name or version as an existing package, the existing package is overwritten.

 ## Install a Conan package

 Install a Conan package from the Package Registry so you can use it as a dependency.
 You can install a package from your instance or your project.
+If multiple packages have the same name and version, when you install a package, the most recently-published package is retrieved.

 WARNING:
 Project-level packages [cannot be downloaded currently](https://gitlab.com/gitlab-org/gitlab/-/issues/270129).